Nursing Diagnosis 2018

 Track 3: Types of Nursing Diagnosis

 Actual diagnosis represents the problem at the time of the nursing assessment.
 It is based on the available associated signs and symptoms.
 Risk diagnosis is a clinical judgment that the problem may be there or not.
 Wellness diagnosis is the human responses to site if wellness in an individual or family.
-Syndrome diagnosis deals with a cluster of other diagnoses.
+Syndrome diagnosis deals with a cluster of other diagnosis.

 - Associated signs and symptoms